 The Company's functional currency is the euro.
-Therefore, transactions in currencies other than the euro are considered to be denominated in foreign currency and are recognised applying the spot rates of exchange at the dates of the related transactions.
+Therefore, transactions in currencies other than the euro are considered to be denominated in foreign currency and are recognised applying the exchange rates in force on the transaction dates.

 At the end of the fiscal year, monetary items denominated in foreign currencies are converted using the spot exchange rates at the balance sheet date.
-Exchange gains and losses are recognised directly in the income statement for the reporting period in which they occur under "Exchange rate differences".
+Exchange gains and losses are recognised directly in the income statement for the reporting period in which they occur under "Exchange gains (losses)".

-The Company did not present significant foreign currency transactions and balances during 2022 and 2021 or as at 31 December 2022 and 2021.
+The Company did not carry out any significant foreign currency transactions in 2023 and 2022 and did not have any significant balances in foreign currency at 31 December 2023 and 2022.